 Learn about the integration of holistic approaches to leadership, and cultivate the qualities of a compassionate heart, open mind, and good intention.
 Through an examination of personal, organizational, and global contexts, you’ll develop into an agent of change in your working environment.

 For those not interested in pursing the master’s degree, the 18-credit Organizational Approaches to Transformation and Healing Certificate program may be right for you.
+Simply complete the online application for admission and provide a transcript showing the successful completion of a bachelor’s degree or higher and a current résumé.
+No admissions tests are required.
+A minimum 3.0 GPA is required to complete the graduate certificate.

 For more information, visit the Counselor Education and School Psychology Department website.